 INTERVENTIONS AND ACTION STEPS

 Professional Services and Supports

-1. Dr. Barry Roth, clinic psychiatrist, will provide medication management biweekly for two months to help with distressing symptoms (e.g., depression, hoarding), which interfere with Julie's ability to take care of her apartment.
+1. Dr. Barry Roth, clinic psychiatrist, will provide medication management biweekly for two months to help with distressing symptoms (for example, depression, hoarding), that interfere with Julie's ability to care for her apartment.